-- be able to share your interests, ideas and opinions with other people who speak the language. - take part in the French Exchange to Grenoble and learn about the countries where French is spoken. - add an international dimension to your choice of GCSE subjects, something many employers and higher education providers look for. - create greater opportunities to work abroad, or for companies in the UK with international links.
+- be able to share your interests, ideas and opinions with other people who speak the language. - take part in the French Exchange to Grenoble and learn about the countries where French is spoken. - add an international dimension to your choice of GCSE subjects, something many employers and higher education providers look for. - create greater opportunities to work abroad, or for companies in the UK.
 Many employers look for people with language skills.

 Having already completed three years of language study, you're well prepared to do this GCSE course!
 You already know a lot of the vocabulary and grammar you'll need for GCSE.
 You know how to talk about yourself, your family and friends, your hobbies, where you live, school, holidays, food and drink.
-You'll build on this knowledge during your GCSE course, and move on to new topics such as media, new technologies, customs and festivals and global issues such as poverty and the environment.
+You'll build on this knowledge during your GCSE course, and move on to new topics such as social media and gaming, relationships and equality, and global issues such as the environment.

 In class you will study in groups, pairs and individually, practising all four skills of speaking, listening, reading and writing.
-There will also be an emphasis on learning grammar and a wide range of vocabulary.
+There will also be an emphasis on learning phonics, grammar and a wide range of vocabulary.

-We follow the Edexcel specification with all skills assessed at the end of the course.
+We follow the Edexcel 2024 specification (first certification from 2026) with all skills assessed at the end of the course.

-- Listening 25%

-- Speaking (conducted by your teacher, marked by an examiner) - 25%
+- Paper 1: Speaking (conducted by your teacher, marked by an examiner) - 25%

+- Paper 2: Listening 25%

-- Reading 25%
+- Paper 3: Reading 25%

-- Writing 25%
+- Paper 4: Writing 25%